SAOR: Single-View Articulated Object Reconstruction: Method

 To estimate their swap loss, \cite{monnier2022share} take a pair of images ($I_{i}, I_{j}$) that depict two different instances of the same object category, and estimate their respective shape, texture, and camera pose, $(\{S_{i}, T_{i}, P_{i}\}$, $\{S_{j}, T_{j}, P_{j}\})$.
 They then generate an image $\hat{I}_i^{sw} = \Pi (S_{j}, T_{i}, P_{i})$ by swapping the shape encodings $S_{i}$ and $S_{j}$, where $\Pi$ is a differentiable renderer.
 Finally, they estimate the appearance loss between $I_{i}$ and $\hat{I}_i^{sw}$ which aims to enforce cross-instance consistency.
 The intuition here is that the shape from $I_{j}$ and texture from $I_{i}$ should be sufficient to describe the appearance of $I_{i}$, even though $I_{j}$ is potentially captured from a different viewpoint.

 In~\cite{monnier2022share}, the shapes $S_{i}$ and $S_{j}$ should be similar, while the predicted viewpoints $P_{i}$ and $P_{j}$ should be different to get a useful `multi-view' training signal.
 To obtain similar shapes, they store latent shape codes in a memory bank which is queried online via a nearest neighbor lookup.
 This memory bank is updated at each iteration for the selected shape codes using the current state of the network.
-Moreover, they limit the search neighborhood based on the predicted viewpoints to ensure that they obtain some viewpoint variations, \ie in~\cite{monnier2022share} the viewpoints $P_{i}$ and $P_{j}$ should not be too similar, or too different.
-While this results in good results from some mostly rigid categories such as birds and cars, for highly articulated animal categories it can led to degenerate solutions, as can be seen in Fig.~\ref{fig:qual_unicorn}.
+Moreover, they limit the search neighborhood based on the predicted viewpoints to ensure that they obtain some viewpoint variation, \ie in~\cite{monnier2022share} the viewpoints $P_{i}$ and $P_{j}$ should not be too similar, or too different.
+While this results in plausible predictions for mostly rigid categories such as birds and cars, for highly articulated animal categories it can led to degenerate solutions due to more variety in terms of shape appearance, as can be seen in Fig.~\ref{fig:qual_unicorn}.

 \textbf{Swap Loss.} To address this issue, we introduced a straightforward but more effective swap loss that generalizes to articulated object classes.
 Our hypothesis is that given a set of images that contain a variety of viewpoints exhibiting disentangled deformation and articulation, we can use randomly chosen image pairs to calculate the swap loss.
 Since we model the articulation along with the deformation to obtain the final shape, articulation can be used to explain the difference between shapes.
-In our proposed loss, we swap random deformed shapes $S'_{i}$ and $S'_{j}$ but use the original estimated articulation $S^{sw} = \xi(S'_{j}, A_{i})$ and reconstruct the swap image $\hat{I}_i^{sw}=\Pi(S^{sw}, T_{i}, P_{i})$ to calculate the swap loss $\mathcal{L}_{swap} (I_{i}, \hat{I}_i^{sw})$.
+In our proposed loss, we swap random deformed shapes $S'_{i}$ and $S'_{j}$ from instances of the same object category, but use the original estimated articulation $S^{sw} = \xi(S'_{j}, A_{i})$ and reconstruct the swap image $\hat{I}_i^{sw}=\Pi(S^{sw}, T_{i}, P_{i})$ to calculate the swap loss $\mathcal{L}_{swap} (I_{i}, \hat{I}_i^{sw})$.
 Our loss is illustrated in Fig.~\ref{fig:swap_loss}.